|Click here for a definition of this term Class Eligibility:||0-First Year and Above||Click here for a definition of this term Minimum GPA:||2.5|

 View the pre-departure orientation schedule for summer programs.

-Contact Global Ambassadors to learn more from global engagement alumni.
-Global Ambassadors are GEC student representatives that have participated in one or more study abroad or Study USA programs and have been trained to help you prepare for your own global engagement.
+Global Ambassadors are GEC student representatives who have participated in one or more study abroad programs, and have been trained to speak about their experiences.
+You can be in touch with current Global Ambassadors via email, or contact past study abroad participants who have attended your program.
 They are looking forward to hearing from you!

 Embassy, Consulate, and Visa Resources